plotdb/block/README.md

 ### Interface of the internal object

 `block.instance` is just a generic object for managing block life cycle.
 Every block has another object, serves as the internal object that provides real dynamics of the block.
-This object is created along with `block.instance`, and it's interface is implemented by developers based on following interface:
+This object is created along with `block.instance`, and it's interface is implemented by developers with the following spec:

  - `pkg`: block information, described below.
  - `init({root, mode, context, parent, pubsub})`: initializing a block.